 "KNX Association is the creator and owner of the KNX technology - the worldwide STANDARD for all applications in home and building control, ranging from lighting and shutter control to various security systems, heating, ventilation, air conditioning, monitoring, alarming, water control, energy management, metering as well as household appliances, audio and lots more.
-The owner well as in existing home and buildings "

-technology can be used in new as well as in existing home and buildings.
-[5]
+The technology can be used in new as well as in existing home and buildings. " [5]